Black History Month

 In any case, it was in 1976 as part of the United States Bicentennial, Black History Month was officially recognized by the U.S. government.

-Black History Month was first celebrated in the United Kingdom in 1987.
+Black History Month was first celebrated in the United Kingdom in 1987; it is now celebrated annually in October.